- Contractor Resources

 2.2.1 the acceptance by you of the Contract; or

 2.2.2 the commencement of the Services by us;

 (the Commencement Date) and shall continue in force until the Services areterminated in accordance with clause 12 of these Terms or otherwise by operation oflaw.

 3.1 We may record and/or monitor telephone calls, emails and any other communicationsbetween you and us for the purposes of training, security, quality control and otherlawful business purposes.

 Conflicts of interest

-3.7 If we are unable to complete the customer due diligence checks that we are required to carry out by law, then we are legally required to terminate the Contract and our relationship with you
+3.7 If we are unable to complete the customer due diligence checks that we are requiredto carry out by law, or we identify anything that does not meet our anti-moneylaundering criteria, we may, at our discretion, require you to provide additionalinformation and/or terminate the Contract and our relationship with you.

 Internal disputes within a client